Scientists Discover New Form Of Water Ice Trapped In Diamonds

 — Gentlemint (@gentlemint) March 10, 2018

 As explained by the Los Angeles Times, the “teeny bits” of the chemicals around minerals that get encapsulated within them during their formation are known as inclusions.
-When diamonds are being created, these inclusions get transported up to the surface together with some of them, and do not change in volume or in pressure from the time they get encapsulated.
+When diamonds are being created, these inclusions get transported up to the surface together with some of them and do not change in volume or in pressure from the time they get encapsulated.

 “Usually the extremely deep minerals that come up to the surface are not stable once they experience low pressures,” said California Institute of Technology mineralogist and study author George Rossman.